laumitt/adventure-game/README.md

 # The Queen's Quest

 The Queen's Quest is a fantasy-themed, text-based adventure game.
 The player inputs text commands to travel around a world, picking up and using items on a quest to find the queen's lost crown.
-This game was developed for Jen S.'s Object Oriented Programming class at The Nueva School, Fall 2017.
+This game was developed for Jen Selby's Object Oriented Programming class at The Nueva School, Fall 2017.

 ## Getting Started